-The aim of this section is to provide an overall comprehensive understanding of the theoretical knowledge needed for EU Project Management.
-Here, the topic of the European construction is analysed from the historical, juridical and economic points of view.
+The aim of this section is to set the ground with the proper theoretical knowledge needed to step into EU Project Management.
+Here, the topic of European construction is analysed from historical, juridical and economic points of view.

 Section 2 – Successful EU projects and tenders: design and management tools and techniques

-The second section focuses on learning the mechanisms, tools and criteria for designing and managing successful EU-funded projects and tenders.
-What is the quality frame of a project; what is the Project Cycle Management and Logical Framework Approach; how do I structure a work plan and what are the correct project drafting techniques; how do I develop a communication and dissemination plan, a quality monitoring plan, a sustainability and exploitation plan; how do I structure a project budget; what are the tools for efficient project implementation, partnership management, project monitoring and reporting; what are EU procurement procedures and how do I structure a tender offer for an EU institution.
-These are the queries that this section addresses.
+The second section focuses on the acquisition of the right mechanisms, tools and criteria for designing and managing successful EU-funded projects and tenders.
+What is the quality frame of a project; what is the Project Management²; how do I structure a work plan and what are the correct project drafting techniques; how do I develop a communication and dissemination plan, a quality monitoring plan, a sustainability and exploitation plan; how do I structure a project budget; what are the tools for efficient project implementation, partnership management, project monitoring and reporting; what are EU procurement procedures and how do I structure a tender offer for an EU institution.
+These are the queries addressed in this section.

 The student learns through a learning-by-doing approach, with the support of case studies and interactive workshops.

 How to apply

-A maximum of 25 candidates will be admitted to the Master.
-Only candidates responding to the following admission criteria will be accepted to the Master:
+A maximum of 25 candidates will be admitted to the programme.
+Only candidates responding to the following admission criteria will be accepted:

 - To have a university degree of at least 3 years

-- To be currently employed or professionally active OR to be unemployed but unable to attend a full-time Master programme
+- To be currently employed or professionally active OR to be unemployed but unable to attend a full-time IMES programme

 - To have good knowledge of English (listen, written, and oral)

 To apply, candidates should submit an online application and the following documents must be attached: